This cells setups the environment when executed in Google Colab.

 elif FORWARD_MODEL == "NIRFASTER":

-The photon simulation yields the fluence in each voxel for each wavelength.
+The photon simulation yields the fluence in each voxel for each wavelength:

 fluence_all